-If your team has been making more mistakes on claims, they can use medical billing software to reduce problems.
+If your team has been making more mistakes on claims, they can use medical billing services to reduce problems.
 It flags mistakes so you can fix them on the spot.
 That’s a lot better (and faster) than waiting for a response from the insurance provider that you need to fix a mistake.

 In contrast, practice management software does a lot more than take care of billing efforts.
 It provides support for key features in running your office.
 PM software includes features for charting patients and scheduling appointments.

-It can also handle patient insurance status verification, billing and collections.
+It can also handle patient insurance status verification, billing, and collections.
 But practice management software isn’t a replacement for dedicated billing applications.
-It doesn’t support higher level billing tasks such as batch processing with automation.
+It doesn’t support higher-level billing tasks such as batch processing with automation.
 It also isn’t set up for outsourcing any billing work.

-Your practice management application stores records for every patient under your care.
+Your practice management application stores record for every patient under your care.
 That’s like how Electronic Health Record or EHR software functions.
 Such information needs to be available.
 After all, insurance entities need accurate information about the reimbursements you’re requesting.

 Still, practice management software for medical offices is suitable for doctors who are starting out.
 That’s especially true for those with a small practice.
 It offers so many capabilities in one software package, that many M.D.s find it a good compromise.
 The fact that it happens to be easier on their budget is icing on the cake.

 Doctors running family practices contend with constant foot traffic from the waiting room.
-They will want to maximize their efficiency in back office operations.
+They will want to maximize their efficiency in back-office operations.
 Practice Management software is versatile, making it a good option for busy family medicine practitioners.

 Specialists benefit too.
-That’s especially when the type of care they provide includes a lot of follow-up visits and after care sessions.
+That’s especially when the type of care they provide includes a lot of follow-up visits and after-care sessions.
 It’s easier to coordinate and monitor patient encounters when you have the right software tools in place.